TEACHING BRITISH VALUES

 British Traditions and Heritage

 We celebrate the role of Britain both historically and in the present.
 We want pupils to have knowledge of and be proud of their British heritage and the cultural and historical traditions that we are renowned for the world over.
 This involves celebrating Royal events, Remembrance Day, festivals such as Harvest, Christmas, Easter (alongside those from other cultures such as Eid, Diwali and Chinese New Year).
-We visit the local church three times a year to mark these celebrations.
+We visit the local church once a year and they visit us in school to mark these celebrations.
 The children visit places of cultural significance such as Leeds Museum (Romans and Egyptians), Jorvik Centre (Vikings), Yorkshire Sculpture Park and Eden Camp (WW2).

 We work tirelessly to build a culture that will stand the test of time, where our pupils can become good, effective citizens.
 We teach our children to respect everyone regardless of any differences.
 The Investors in Pupils initiative ensures that this is firmly embedded into the ethos of our school.